-Halo Wars 2 Guide to help you learn everything you need to know about the game’s combat, game modes, and different strategies to win.
+This Halo Wars 2 Combat Guide will help you learn everything you need to know about the game’s combat, game modes, and different strategies to win.

 There is a lot to take in when it comes to Halo Wars 2 and being good at it, especially if you are new to RTS games.
 Having a firm understanding of how different units work in the game, countering opposing units, and how to snowball to victory are some of the things which separate good players from the average ones.

-Whether you’re a hardcore RTS players or new to the genre, this Halo Wars 2 Guide should help you learn new things or refresh concepts which might have eluded you.
+Whether you’re a hardcore RTS player or new to the genre, this guide should help you learn new things or refresh concepts that might have eluded you.

 For more help on Halo Wars 2, read out our Leaders Guide, Best Blitz Decks Guide, and Beginner’s Guide.